 Computers and printers

-Over twenty networked desktop computers are available to undergraduate students in the computer lab of the Villa Rossa (basement level) during library hours.
-Wifi hotspots are available throughout the campus for the use of mobile devices.
-Beginning fall 2017, students will be able to print not only from the desktop computers located in the computer lab, but also via wifi from mobile devices to a printer in the library, computer lab, and architecture building.
-Instructions for installing printer driver software will be provided during orientation.
+Fifteen networked computers (PCs) and two printers are available in the computer lab of the Villa Rossa (basement level), while Wifi hotspots are available throughout the campus for mobile devices.
+Students can print from desktop computers in the computer lab or wirelessly from mobile devices to printers in the library, computer lab, and architecture building.
+Set up your device for wireless printing by following these instructions:

 Over 60 lockers are available on the ground and basement levels of the library for storing books, laptops, and backpacks.
 Lockers are signed out at the circulation desk on a first-come, first-served basis with a fully refundable 10-euro deposit.

 For more information about the library, or for user assistance, please contact Sylvia Hetzel, library coordinator.